home

 I would like to join NACUA as an Associate Individual Member or on behalf of an Associate Institutional Member.
 Will I have access to membership benefits immediately once I submit my application?

-No. NACUA’s By-Laws require that its Board of Directors review and approve all applications for Associate Institutional and Associate Individual Membership.
-Currently, the Board reviews Associate Membership applications in November, March, and June.
+No. NACUA ByLaws require that its Board of Directors review and approve all applications for Associate Institutional and Associate Individual Membership.
+Currently, the Board reviews Associate Membership applications in November, March/April, and June.
 As the application review process may require clarification of information provided on the application or a request for additional information, NACUA encourages applicants to submit their applications as far in advance of each Board meeting as possible.

 Can non-members attend NACUA’s Annual Conference?

 Only licensed attorneys currently practicing higher education law are eligible to attend NACUA’s Annual Conferences.
-If you are not a member of NACUA, but meet the Conference’s eligibility requirement, NACUA will ask you to send a letter to the Manager of Membership and Outreach Services, affirming that you meet the eligibility requirements.
+If you are not a member of NACUA, but meet the Conference’s eligibility requirement, you will be asked to affirm that you meet the eligibility requirements as part of the registration process.

 I do not currently represent a college or university.
 Do I need to do so before I am eligible for membership?